Eliot-M/sskmeans/README.md

 By creating 3 clusters in this data, it creates a cluster with only 2 points (7% of points).
 Far from an equal assignment of points (which would be about 9 points).

-The Same_Siza_Kmeans algorithm can force this assignment to be more equal in term of size:
+The "Same Size Kmeans" algorithm can force this assignment to be more equal in term of size:

 ![clustering with Kmeans](img/Example_SSKmeans.png)